awsdocs/amazon-rds-user-guide/doc_source/modify-multi-az-db-cluster.md

 To modify a Multi\-AZ DB cluster by using the AWS CLI, call the [modify\-db\-cluster](https://docs.aws.amazon.com/cli/latest/reference/rds/modify-db-cluster.html) command\.
 Specify the DB cluster identifier and the values for the options that you want to modify\.
 For information about each option, see [Settings for modifying Multi\-AZ DB clusters](#modify-multi-az-db-cluster-settings)\.

 **Example**
 The following code modifies `my-multi-az-dbcluster` by setting the backup retention period to 1 week \(7 days\)\.
 The code turns on deletion protection by using `--deletion-protection`\.
 To turn off deletion protection, use `--no-deletion-protection`\.
 The changes are applied during the next maintenance window by using `--no-apply-immediately`\.
 Use `--apply-immediately` to apply the changes immediately\.
-For more information, see [Using the Apply Immediately setting](#modify-multi-az-db-cluster-apply-immediately)\.
+For more information, see [Applying changes immediately](#modify-multi-az-db-cluster-apply-immediately)\.
 For Linux, macOS, or Unix:

 ```